-- To focus on the random variable, mathematical expectation and different types of distributions, sampling theory, and estimation theory. - To demonstrate and teach the design of statistical hypothesis about the real-world problem and conduct appropriate tests for drawing valid inferences about the population characteristics - To explain the significance of hypothesis testing for any research work
+- To provide an understanding of the basic concepts of probability, conditional probability, and independent events. - To focus on the random variable, mathematical expectation and different types of distributions, sampling theory, and estimation theory. - To demonstrate and teach the design of statistical hypothesis about the real-world problem and conduct appropriate tests for drawing valid inferences about the population characteristics - To explain the significance of hypothesis testing for any research work